louisdorard/Machine-Learning-Starter-Kit/code/README.md

 * Go to the 'Environments' tab and choose 'Import'; enter 'oml' as the name of the environment and point to `oml.yml`
 * Go back to the 'Home' tab and click on the Jupyter icon

+### Bonus: Bash kernels

+Jupyter notebooks can be used for Python code, but also for Bash with the help of a _Bash kernel_.
+This is already built in the Docker image used in Option 1; to add a Bash kernel to Jupyter in Options 2 and 3 you need to run the following command: `python -m bash_kernel.install`.

 <a name="access-notebooks-jupyter"></a>
 ## III.
 Accessing notebooks from Jupyter

 Launching Jupyter should open a new window in your web browser ([http://localhost:8888](http://localhost:8888))

+(Note for users of Docker Toolbox (_not_ Docker CE): you would have to get the IP address of your docker container by running `docker-machine ip` and you should replace `localhost` by this IP.)

 The home page served by Jupyter lists the contents of the folder from which the server was launched.
 Make sure that the notebooks you want to open are within that folder (or a sub-folder) so you can navigate to them.